danog/MadelineProtoDocs/docs/API_docs/constructors/updateNewMessage.md

 ---
-title: updateNewMessage
+title: "updateNewMessage"
-description: New message in a private chat or in a [legacy group](https://core.telegram.org/api/channel).
+description: "New message in a private chat or in a legacy group."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateNewMessage